loginov-rocks/UbxGps/README.md

 Download `UbxGps` and place it to the Arduino libraries directory.
 Refer to [How to install Libraries](https://www.arduino.cc/en/Guide/Libraries) for details.

 Next step is configuring your GPS module properly, to find out how to do this see section [GPS module configuration](#gps-module-configuration).
+Also, take a look at the [Auto-configuration](https://github.com/1oginov/UBX-GPS-Library/blob/master/Configuration/Auto-configuration-Mega/Auto-configuration-Mega.ino) sketch for the Arduino Mega boards to configure your GPS module automatically to get NAV-PVT messages with 100 ms frequency and 115200 baudrate.

 After that you can use included examples or play with following simple sketch: